freddan88/Yrgo-assignments/05_Projects/FastSecurity/README.md

 # FS1.0 FastSecurity
 ​
-Our mission was to build a page for the company Saab and its future flying car.
+Our mission was to build a page for the company Saab [fake] and its future flying car.
 The group consisted of Digital designers, Web developers, and Computer graphic designers
 ​
 ​
 ## Goals and mission